DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     },
     why: [{
       who: ["provider"],
       what: "uses this to verify a candidate’s identity.
-If offered a place, it is then used when making a DBS check" }, {
+If offered a place, it’s used when making a DBS check" }, {
       who: ["provider", "dfe"],
       what: "use a combination of this and other values to identify individual candidates and for record matching"